umobi/AlertFactory/README.md

 ```

 #### 2. Treating Error Actions
-As specified the FieldValidationError, we want to call the correct Field after the AlertController be dismissed using the **BaseAlertFactory** example.
+We have FieldValidationError as Error class child, we want to call the correct Field after the AlertController be dismissed using the **BaseAlertFactory** example.
 ```swift
 import AlertFactory